 \section{Peer Assessment}

 Peer assessment, where students provide feedback on the work of their peers, is associated with myriad pedagogical benefits.
-Peer grading, a specific form of peer assessment in which the grade awarded to a student for an assignment is computed directly from the feedback of their peers, has the additional benefit of alleviating the workload of the course staff.
-This consideration is especially important in MOOCs, where providing timely feedback from instructors and teaching assistants alone is intractable.\footnote{Here, we elide the question of whether peer assessment or peer grading is an appropriate solution to the problem of generating timely feedback.
-That question has been explored in some detail in the literature, and the general consensus seems to be positive.
-See Shnayder and Parkes \cite{Shnayder2016practical} for a brief summary. }
+Peer grading---a specific form of peer assessment in which the grades awarded to students are computed directly from their peers' feedback---has the added benefit of easing the workload of the course staff.
+This consideration is important in MOOCs, where it can be intractable for the course staff alone to provide timely feedback.

-In peer assessment generally, including in peer grading, it is typically necessary to specify a mechanism by which students will receive credit for the task of assessing or grading their peers.
+In peer assessment, it is typically necessary to specify a mechanism by which students will receive credit for the task of assessing or grading their peers.
 In distributed, largely anonymous settings like MOOCs, hedonic rewards for expending effort to provide good feedback to peers are likely to be less motivating.
 Thus, assigning credit in the form of a grade that reflects the quality of the peer assessment is an important tool for encouraging quality feedback.
 We call this task---assessing the quality of peer assessments or ``grading the graders''---\textit{meta-grading}.

 In peer grading, the primary challenge is to correctly aggregate peer reports into grades that reflect the quality of a submission for an assignment.
-In meta-grading, on the other hand, incentive concerns are more salient.
-A student's grade for an assignment depends on other students' feedback (and the quality of their submission for that assignment).
+In meta-grading, incentive concerns are more salient.
+A student's grade for an assignment depends on other students' feedback (and the quality of their own submission).
 A student's meta-grade depends directly on their own feedback for other students.
-As a result, poorly designed incentives will discourage rather than encourage high-quality feedback.
+As a result, mechanisms for which the incentives are poorly designed will discourage rather than encourage high-quality feedback.
 For that reason, the peer prediction paradigm is a natural fit for the meta-grading task.
 Meta-grading also presents some unique challenges for the peer prediction paradigm that make it a particularly interesting case study:

-\textbf{Heterogeneous Agent Quality.} Agents may have different skills, put forward different effort levels, and may not be fully calibrated.
-Mechanisms may vary in their ability to handle such differences within the data.
+\textbf{Heterogeneous Quality.} Agents may have different skills, exert different effort levels, and may not be fully calibrated.
+Mechanisms may vary in their ability to handle such differences.